 The final step in using resume builders is to proofread and edit the finished product.
 You might think it looks great at first glance, but typos will be the first thing the hiring manager notices when skimming your resume.
 Take a couple minutes to read it over for spelling and grammar, and consider having a friend read it over as well.
 Grammarly is a good resource to use at the very end.

 Top 10 Resume Builder Reviews

-VisualCV is among the cleanest and most user friendly options in this list.
-It allows for LinkedIn and existing resume file import, has free hosting for your resume as well as a personally branded hosting option for premium members, and more.
+VisualCV is among the cleanest and most user friendly options on this list.
+It allows for LinkedIn and resume file imports, offers free hosting for your resume, as well as a personally branded hosting option for premium members.

-VisualCV pushes its premium option pretty strongly, and you are given two clean, yet limited designs to choose from if you don’t update to a paid account.
+VisualCV pushes its premium option pretty strongly and you are given two clean yet limited designs to choose from if you don’t upgrade to a paid account.

-The editor is very good.
-You don’t get a lot of text editing tools, but you do get the ability to click and add text directly on your template instead of in bland text boxes, giving you the ability to see exactly what your PDF export will look like in real time.
+You don’t get a lot of text editing tools, but you do get the ability to click and add text directly on your template, giving you the ability to see exactly what your PDF export will look like in real time.

 CV Maker is a simple, free solution for building resumes.
 For free, you can do quite a lot.
 You can save your resume and make it accessible by an individual link, export your resume in PDF, HTML, and TXT file formats, and more.

 Like many of the resume makers on this list, the preview you see prior to exporting your resume is very limited.
 There are a handful of design options to choose from and all of them are clean (yet admittedly drab) designs.

 Creating a resume using this tool took just a few minutes without any sign up required.